-At that time, Japanese musicals had a kind of “role division” between dance and singing, so if I could dance, I could be on the musical stage as an ensemble dancer.
+At that time, Japanese musicals had something like “role sharing” between dance and song, so if I could dance, I was able to stand on the musical stage as an ensemble dancer.
 Recent musicals focus on singing, so if you can't sing, you'll find it difficult to get on stage.

-By the way, while I was at school, I continued to work as a musical research group, so I was busy with my work as a dancer, classes at university, and club activities.
+By the way, while I was at school, I continued to work as a musical research group, so I was busy with my work as a dancer, classes at university, club activities, and so on.
 There are times when I'm so busy that I lose my memory.
 However, the people and experiences I met during my four years at university are very large, and I am sure that they are the foundation of myself now.

 Musical songs and dances have a mysterious "power" not found in straight plays.
 There are also songs and dances in show dance, but I feel a little different.
-I like straight plays, but I also find the world of singing and dancing coexisting wonderfully.
+I like straight plays, but I also find the world of singing and dancing coexistent.

 The first full-fledged musicals I saw when I was young were Chorus Line and Cats from Shiki Gekidan.

-It was unprecedented at the time to import the stage of home Broadway, create a dedicated theater and perform the work over a long span of many years.
+It was unprecedented at that time to import a home from Broadway, create a dedicated theater, and perform the work over a long span of years.

-I was just starting to dance in earnest, so I didn't think I would be a professional dancer, but it was a long run performance of the Shiki Theater Company that overturned it in a good way .
-In a time when it was still difficult to make a living just by dancing, the long-run system, which allows a single work to continue on stage for a long time, was a very revolutionary system that had never existed in Japan before.
-So, on the day of the four seasons' auditions, the powerful senior dancers all went to the reception, so the shadow disappeared from the studio.
+I was just starting to dance in earnest, so I didn't even think I would be a professional dancer, but the long run performance of the Shiki Theater Company overturned it in a good way. .
+In a time when it was still difficult to make a living by dancing alone, the long-run system, in which a single piece of work could continue on the stage for a long time, was a very revolutionary system that had never existed before in Japan.
+So, on the day of the four seasons' auditions, the powerful senior dancers all went to the reception, and the figures disappeared from the studio.
 However, at that time, I was just out of the way, so I was an outsider (laughs).